 Symptomatic human dirofilariasis is very rare, but larvae may become encapsulated in infarcted lung tissue and produce well-defined pulmonary nodules; rarely, larvae form nodules in the eyes, brain, and/or testes.

 Patients may have chest pain, cough, and occasionally hemoptysis.
-Many patients remain asymptomatic, and a pulmonary nodule, which may suggest a tumor, is discovered during routine chest x-ray.
+Many patients remain asymptomatic, and a pulmonary nodule, which may suggest a tumor, is discovered only during routine chest radiograph.

 Dirofilariasis is diagnosed by histologic examination of a surgical specimen.